-Membership Development Committee - Steadily increases the membership of NYSAE with an emphasis on expanding participation of association executives and managers in association/not-for-profit organizations.
-Attracts and retains a membership with emphasis on diversity by ethnicity, race and religion.
+Membership Engagement Committee - Steadily increases the membership of NYSAE with an emphasis on expanding participation of association executives, managers and CEOs and staff in not-for-profit organizations.
+Attracts and retains a membership with emphasis on diversity and inclusion.
 Assures that all members feel welcome.
-(Meets 4-6x per year.)
+(Meets 4-6 times per year.)

 Technology Committee - Helps members develop and expand their knowledge of available or emerging productivity tools and services in the IT arena.
 Provides members with general guidance for both specific tools and overall systems and related methodologies.
 (Meets 3-4x per year.)